FAQS

 What kind of hiking trails are there in Fuerteventura?

-1. Local trails (SL) are the shortest, with distances of less than 10 kilometres and are marked with green signs.
+1. Local trails (SL) are the shortest, with distances of less than 10 kilometres and are marked with white and green signs.

 2. Short trails (PR) are between 10 and 50 kilometres long and can be completed in one or two days.
-They are marked with yellow signs.
+They are marked with white and yellow signs.

 3. Long trails (GR) are longer than 50 kilometres and therefore require several days to complete.
-They are marked with red signs.
+They are marked with white and red signs.